Shining-Trapezohedron/devito-traveltracker-assignment/README.md

 # devito-traveltracker-assignment
 A simple android app for tracking claims while travelling

-app name is : devito-traveltracker-assignment apk can be found in : bin/
+app name is : devito-notes
+apk can be found in : bin/

 USAGE